nirlimor35/George-is-in-too-deep/Part_2/solution.md

 # Solution
-(we might tell Art Vandeley you peeked)
+(we might tell Art Vandeley you peeked this time)

 This solution was written in a certain way, but there are more ways to reach the same results. take this sheet as a recommendation and nothing more.